Interstitial lung disease

 People who are heavily exposed to known causes of lung disease in the workplace are usually routinely screened for lung disease.
 These jobs include coal mining, sand blasting, and working on a ship.

 Treatment depends on the cause of the disease.
 Medicines that suppress the immune system and reduce swelling in the lungs are prescribed if an autoimmune disease is causing the problem.
 For some people who have IPF, pirfenidone and nintedanib are two medicines that may be used to slow the disease.
 If there is no specific treatment for the condition, the aim is to make you more comfortable and support lung function:

-- If you smoke, ask your doctor or nurse about how to stop smoking.
+- If you smoke, ask your provider about how to stop smoking.

 - People with low blood oxygen levels will receive .
 A respiratory therapist will help you set up the oxygen.
 Families need to learn .

 Lung rehabilitation can provide support, and help you learn:

 - How to set up your home to save energy

 - How to eat enough calories and nutrients

 Some people with advanced ILD may need a lung transplant.

 You can ease the stress of illness by joining a support group.
 Sharing with others who have common experiences and problems can help you not feel alone.